 You don't need a gym membership or a walking-friendly neighborhood to improve your heart health and master your metabolism.
 While there's no way around the fact that working out is hard, it doesn't have to be hard to fit it into your life.
-Turn your living room into your exercise studio and quell your excuses — this year will be your best year ever.
+Turn your living room into your exercise studio and quell your excuses.

 Unless you absolutely love the gym atmosphere, there's no rule that says you have to spend an hour on a treadmill to improve your cardiovascular fitness.
 Save your money and work out at home with these five effective home-based cardio workouts.